jbnilles/Shop/README.md

 }
 ```
 * Replace `YOUR_PASSWORD` with you MySQL password
-* Open a terminal and navigate to the `Factory` folder inside the project
+* Open a terminal and navigate to the `Shop` folder inside the project
 * In the terminal run `dotnet ef database update`
 * In the terminal run `dotnet run`
 * Open a web browser and go to http://localhost:5000/